01

 Time in the Market Beats Timing the Market

 We believe in staying invested through all market conditions rather than attempting to predict short-term movements.
-Missing even a handful of the best days in the market can significantly reduce long-term returns.
-Our focus is on maintaining a disciplined, long-term strategy, allowing the power of compounding to work in your favor.
+Historically, attempting to time entries and exits has been very difficult and can significantly impact long-term results.
+Our focus is on maintaining a disciplined, long-term strategy that allows the power of compounding to work in your favor.
+Past performance is not indicative of future results.

 05